 Since smaller timeframes are tended to provide market noise, they can be confusing to rely on when it comes to finding entry and exit points for your trade.
 It’s all too easy to misunderstand the signal and fail to distinguish an actual market reversal from a random price movement.
 It’s imperative, therefore, that beginner traders settle for bigger timeframes.
 If you trade on FX Options, for example – try to start from 3 hours and above and ensure you are comfortable trading on larger scales before you move on to smaller ones.

-Use multiple timeframes for a bigger picture
+Use multiple timeframes

 Defining your main timeframe plays a big part, but it may seem reasonable to look at the chart from different perspectives before you invest.
 Adding one or several additional timeframes for the same asset may be just what you need in your analysis to make an informed decision, as you’ll benefit from having a bigger picture and confirming your signals.